Spacerat/MNISTer/README.md

     $ python server.py

-If you do this when the model file is not present, `flask init` will be run on the first request and it will run much slower because it won't be able to use multiple cores.

 ### Rebuilding the ML model

 The entire pre-trained ML model is stored as a pickled Python object in `mnister/lib/model.pkl`.
 If you choose to rebuild it, you need to delete or move the file and then run: